Gourav-byte/CodeDuel/README.md

-# ⚔️ CodeDuel - Competitive Coding Battles in VS Code
+# ⚔️ CodeDuel

-**CodeDuel** is a VS Code extension that lets you challenge your friends to real-time competitive programming duels — without ever leaving your editor.The one who gets an accepted solution first — wins.
+**CodeDuel** is a competitive coding VS Code extension that lets two developers go head-to-head by solving the same Codeforces problem in real-time.
+The one who gets an accepted solution first — wins.
 It's built to bring the thrill of competitive programming duels directly inside your code editor.

 > Compete.
 Code.
 Win.
 All inside VS Code.

-- Compete head-to-head by solving the same Codeforces problem
-- See who submits first and wins — results shown live in VS Code
-- Log in with your Codeforces ID to get started

 ---